 4. Proof of your legal right to work in Australia for the duration of the program - if your current visa expires before the end date of the placement you MUST provide documentary evidence of your application for an alternative visa, otherwise you WILL NOT be considered for the program.

-Please note that candidates who fail to provide the requested information in the order and format requested, or fail to submit their application by the closing date / time, will not be considered.
+Please note that candidates who fail to provide the requested information in the order and format requested, or fail to submit their application by the closing date and time, will not be considered.
 Do not include an academic transcript, this will be downloaded by ITLS.
-If you are successful in the first round of interviews at ITLS the above information will be forwarded to selected industry partners.
+If you are successful in the first round of interviews at ITLS the information you provide in Stage 1 will be forwarded to selected industry partners.

 ITLS short lists candidates with reference to their application and their academic transcript (which ITLS will obtain) and invites successful candidates to interview at ITLS.

 At interview with ITLS candidates will be asked to shortlist three industry placements and explain why they have chosen these placements.
 In shortlisting placements candidates should ensure they understand the nature of the placement and how their skill set, including the units of study they have completed at ITLS, and their career goals, fit with each placement.

 Details of candidates successful at interview with ITLS are sent to selected industry partners (as decided by the ITLS interview panel) and the industry partners then shortlist the candidates they wish to interview.
 There will be a interview preparation workshop at ITLS for selected candidates (please see timeline above).